TheBlueHeron/BlueHeron.Console/README.md

 # BlueHeron.CommandLine.CommandLineParser

 ## Introduction
-A command-line parser is a utility that allows developers to define and handle command-line arguments passed to a script or application.
+CommandLineParser is a 15 Kb library for .NET 9 that allows developers to define and handle command-line arguments passed to a script or application.
 It simplifies the process of parsing arguments, validating inputs, and providing help messages to users.

 ## Features
 - Easy definition of command-line arguments